Overview

 “They Handled a Tough Situation”

-Had our client opted to dispose of trust assets based on his previous conversation with the decedents, he could have found himself entangled in a court battle with the husband’s children, who could have called for him to be removed and surcharged for breach of fiduciary duty.
-Our client paid for our legal services using trust funds.
-However, if the husband’s children had successfully proven that he breached his duties, the surcharge would have likely come out of his own pocket.
+Had our client opted to dispose of trust assets based on his previous conversation with the decedents, he could have found himself entangled in a court battle with his brother-in-law’s children, who could have called for him to be removed and surcharged for breaching his fiduciary duty of impartiality.

 As I began to manage my sister’s and her husband’s living trust, I knew I would need a qualified firm with the proper trust and probate credentials…They handled a tough situation, marshaled it through the courts and beneficiary negotiations, and most important, protected me against liability.
 At all times, I was kept apprised of what was going on… Look no further.
 This is the firm you want.